First-Time Setup

 - Configure auth before exposing a server on the public internet.

-- Enable memory only for projects with a real local repository path, because memory files are written under that repo's
+- Enable memory only for projects with a real local repository path, because managed memory is written under that repo's

 Common First Project Flow